Apache Hadoop vs BigQuery comparison

 Find out what your peers are saying about Apache Hadoop vs. BigQuery and other solutions.
 Updated: March 2024.

-Apache Hadoop is ranked 5th in Data Warehouse with 32 reviews while BigQuery is ranked 5th in Cloud Data Warehouse with 31 reviews.
+Apache Hadoop is ranked 5th in Data Warehouse with 33 reviews while BigQuery is ranked 5th in Cloud Data Warehouse with 31 reviews.
 Apache Hadoop is rated 7.8, while BigQuery is rated 8.2.
-The top reviewer of Apache Hadoop writes "A file system for data collection that contains needed information and files".
+The top reviewer of Apache Hadoop writes "Handles huge data volumes and create your own workflows and tables but you need to have deeper knowledge".
 On the other hand, the top reviewer of BigQuery writes "Expandable and easy to set up but needs more local data residency".
 Apache Hadoop is most compared with Azure Data Factory, Microsoft Azure Synapse Analytics, Oracle Exadata, Snowflake and VMware Tanzu Greenplum, whereas BigQuery is most compared with Snowflake, Teradata, Oracle Autonomous Data Warehouse, Vertica and AWS Lake Formation.
 See our Apache Hadoop vs. BigQuery report.

 See our list of best Cloud Data Warehouse vendors.